marcocipriani01/ThunderFocus/README.md

 # OpenFocuser by Marco Cipriani

-<span class="no-print">**[Online page](https://marcocipriani01.github.io/projects/OpenFocuser) |**</span> MoonLite-compatible motorized focuser controller with absolute and relative positioning and half and full step switching.
-Linux & MacOS (INDI) and Windows (MoonLite and ASCOM) compatible.
-Doesn't support temperature compensation.
-Comes in two editions: standard and Plus, which has a non-MoonLite extra function to control all the Arduino's digital and PWM pins, so that you can turn on and off (or regulate in current) other devices like dew heaters, mirror coolers, or even a Raspberry Pi directly from your computer, or remotely if you use an INDI server.
+<span class="no-print">**[Online page](https://marcocipriani01.github.io/projects/OpenFocuser) |**</span> OpenFocuser is a MoonLite-compatible motorized focuser controller with absolute and relative positioning and half and full step switching.
+It is Unix/Linux (INDI) and Windows (MoonLite and ASCOM) compatible.
+Two editions are available: standard and Plus, which has a non-MoonLite extra function to control all the Arduino's digital and PWM pins, allowing the final user to turn on and off (or regulate in current) other devices like dew heaters, mirror coolers, or even a Raspberry Pi, directly from your computer, or remotely with Telescope-Pi.
+OpenFocuser also comes with a firmware update utility (via avrdude), a command line server for remote control (using INDI) and a control panel to manage the pins (name and value at startup).
+3D mounting brackets and circuit/PCB projects are also provided.

 <aside>
 <div class="contents no-print">